jtauber/termdoc/README.md

 You can iterate over the document-term counts at the leaves of the HDTM with the method `leaf_entries()` (this returns a generator yielding `(document_address, term, count)` tuples).
 This is effectively a traditional TDM (the document IDs will still reflect the hierarchy but the aggregate counts aren't present).

+You can optionally pass a `prefix` to `leaf_entries()` in each case only that subtree will be returns (with the prefix removed from the document IDs).

 You can **graft** one HTDM under another by using the `graft(prefix, subtree)` method, specifying as `prefix` the document address you want to add the subtree under.
 This is useful if you have an HTDM for, say, a single work by an author, with chapters as documents and you want to incorporate that into a higher-level HTDM of multiple works by the author, or a collection of works by different authors.

 Alternatively you can provide a `prefix` to `load` to load the file under a particular point in the tree.
 This effectively prepends the given `prefix` (plus address separator) to the document IDs.